C++ Core Guidelines: Supporting Sections

 A: Architectural ideas

-The first section is quite short.
-It has only three rules which a few sentences of content.
+The first section is relatively short.
+It has only three rules which are a few sentences of content.
 Their focus is programming language agnostic.

 A.1: Separate stable code from less stable code